fleetdm/fleet/.github/ISSUE_TEMPLATE/feature-request.md

 <!-- Describe the problem you're trying to solve.
 What are you trying to accomplish?

-Example: I want to order a pair of shoes from my food delivery app, which does not show options for stores that don't carry food. -->
+Example: I want to order a pair of shoes from my food delivery app, which does not show options for stores that don't carry food.

+Note: @ Fleet requestor to provide a Gong snippet using the 'share internally' link for any recorded calls where a feature request is discussed -->

+Gong snippet:

 ## What have you tried?